Gender

 No matter how your child feels about gender, the best things you can do are listen, and let them know that you love and support them.

-Talking with your children about gender
+Talking with your child about gender

 Prepare for the conversations